DOT Hours of Service: Reviewing Changes to the 100-Air-Mile Exemption

 It is important to understand that ALL of the qualifications listed above must be met in order to use the short-haul or adverse driving exceptions.
 If a situation arises that cancels out even one of the qualifications, then all of the standard hours of service rules apply.

-Have questions surrounding hours-of-service (HOS) rules?
+Have questions surrounding hours-of-service rules?
 Foley is the first place you should turn to for answers.
-Our compliance specialists know the changes to the 100 air mile exemption inside and out, and we’ll make sure you have the right ELD solution and DOT recordkeeping programs in place for complete compliance.
+Our compliance specialists know the changes to the 100 air-mile exemption inside and out, and we’ll make sure you have the right ELD solution and DOT recordkeeping programs in place for complete compliance.

-Get a free demo of our DOT compliance software solution today and put hours-of-service confusion in the review mirror!
+Get a free demo of our DOT compliance software solution today and put DOT hours of service confusion in the review mirror!